Protector (Atari Jaguar video game): Development

 Years later, a programmer named Carl Forhan began searching for unreleased Jaguar games that he might license and finish on his own.
 In 1998, he saw Bech discuss Protector on a Usenet forum.
 Forhan asked Bech to share the game's source code with him so he could publish it, however, Bech told Forhan that he must seek Weaver's consent since Bethesda had the rights to the title.
 Forhan initially obtained the rights to view the source code for educational use only, but eventually managed to secure a license to publish the game.
-The following year, Forhan founded Songbird Productions to complete Protector and other unreleased games he had licensed from former Atari developers.
+The following year, Forhan founded Songbird Productions to complete Protector and other unreleased titles he had licensed from former Atari developers.
 That same year, Atari fans successfully lobbied Hasbro Interactive to release the console's patents and rights into the public domain, transforming the Jaguar into an open game development platform.
 Forhan proceeded to finish the game with his own improvements, including a reworked enemy AI and power-up scheme, and fixing bugs in the original source code.
-He was loaned a flash cartridge to assist in the development and teamed up with hobbyist Scott Walters, who devised a method to bypass encryption, since every Jaguar game must be encrypted to run on the system.
+He was loaned a flash cartridge to help with development and teamed up with hobbyist Scott Walters, who devised a solution to bypass encryption, since all Jaguar games must be encrypted to run on the hardware.

 Release

 Protector was first showcased at the 1999 Classic Gaming Expo, followed by a playable demo at the Atari Jaguar-focused JagFest '99.
 Songbird Productions published the game on November 27, 1999, with its packaging modelled after official Jaguar releases.
+The cover art was created by Tony Ferguson.

 Forhan decided to improve the game based on feedback from the Jaguar fandom, leading to the announcement of Protector: Special Edition at JagFest 2K1.
 It was initially scheduled for April 10, 2002, but delays in cartridge production postponed the release date to April 30, 2002.
 The special edition offers more graphics, new enemies, revised gameplay and bug fixes.
 The game includes JagFree CD and BJL, program loaders that allow users to play unencrypted Atari Jaguar CD titles and assist with homebrew game development respectively.
 Each copy came bundled with a demo of Native for the Jaguar CD.

 An expansion pack called Protector: Resurgence was released for the Jaguar CD in 2014.
 It features new graphics, music, enemies, and gameplay mechanics when the special edition cartridge is attached.